 What is franking?

 In essence franking provides a tax credit to the shareholder for company tax already paid by the company.
 It’s a way of avoiding double taxing of company profits.
 For those not familiar with franking (or imputation for kiwis), here’s a good explanation of dividend franking, and here’s the ATO’s explanation of dividend franking.

 How does dividend franking work in Sharesight?

 The compounded return from dividends is nearly 12%.
-You can see in the two dividends received that the cash dividend paid and the franking credit is included.
+You can see in the dividends received that the cash dividend paid and the franking credit is included.